vierge-noire/cakephp-behat-suite/README.md

 # cakephp-behat-suite
-A CakePHP dedicated suite for behavior driven development
+A CakePHP dedicated suite for behavior driven development.